aksel-blaise/gahaganmorph2/analysis/base-analysis.md

 This document includes supplemental materials for the article, “Shape difference or shape change?
 Inter-regional variation in Gahagan biface morphology.”
-The study represents the first formal morphological analysis to assess inter-regional variability in Gahagan biface shape, follows a recent 2D analysis of Gahagan biface shapes within the southern Caddo area (Selden Jr., Dockall, and Shafer 2018), where the Gahgagan bifaces were found to differ in shape across the same geography as the Smithport Plain and Hickory Engraved bottles (Selden Jr. 2018a, 2018b, 2019a, 2019b), and builds upon the work of Shafer (1973, 1974, 2006).
+The study represents the first formal morphological analysis to assess inter-regional variability in Gahagan biface shape.
+This effort follows a recent 2D analysis of Gahagan biface shapes within the southern Caddo area (Selden Jr., Dockall, and Shafer 2018), where Gahgagan bifaces were found to differ in shape across the same geography as the Smithport Plain and Hickory Engraved bottles (Selden Jr. 2018a, 2018b, 2019a, 2019b).
+The analysis builds upon previous discussions and analyses conducted by Shafer (1973, 1974, 2006).
+A succinct overview of the analytical procedures used in the analysis is provided in the manuscript, and the analytical code provided in this document can be used to reproduce the results exactly.

 ### Load geomorph and data